-Vaucluse restaurant review - New York, USA
+Vaucluse restaurant - New York, USA

 In a city that’s packed to the gills with so many good restaurants, it takes a canny restaurateur to spot a gap in New York’s heaving dining scene.
 But Michael White and his Altamarea Group business partner Ahmass Fakahany had long felt there was room for a (slightly) casual French restaurant that was neither a stuffy formal space nor the ubiquitous bistro.
 Which is where Vaucluse comes in.